WS-JSNA/ws-jsna.github.io/_pages/population-horsham.md

 permalink: /ccgs/horsham/population/
 ---

-This section describes the characteristics of the local population of the NHS Horsham CCG area.
+This section describes the characteristics of the local population of the NHS Horsham and Mid Sussex CCG area.

 ## Area Covered
 This section includes maps of the CCG area, localities, and the locations of GP practices.